-After two hours’ travel, she crawled through the low grass to get close to a barn without being seen.
-Once at the edge of the yard, she ran to the barn, opening the heavy door just enough to get through.
-Inside were six horses, each in its own stall.
-Her hand patted the withers of each, while speaking quietly.
-Rebekah chose a mare that was fresh, with a sweet temperament and saddled her.
+After two hours’ travel, she crawled through the low grass to get close to the barn without being seen.
+Once at the edge of the yard, she ran to it, opening its heavy door just enough to get through.
+Inside were six horses, each in a stall.
+Her hand patted their withers while speaking softly.
+Rebekah chose a fresh mare with a sweet temperament and saddled her.
 She flung the door wide, mounted, and rode out.

 An old man hobbled toward her waving a club and shouting.

-Barreling ahead, she brushed him aside, yelling back over her shoulder, “Sorry, I’ll return her.”
+Barreling ahead, she dodged past him, yelling over her shoulder, “Sorry, I’ll return her.”

 The sun had just set when she heard them.
-A noisy lot, she didn’t need to get close.
+She didn’t need to get close.
 She could smell their campfire.
 Besides, there were too many for her to attempt a rescue.
-Rebekah's only choice was to wait for an opportunity.
+Rebekah's only choice was to wait for a better opportunity.

 I’m coming, baby.
-Thank you, Jonathan, for teaching me how to survive.
+Thank you, husband, for teaching me how to survive.

-She hoped he, at least, was safe.
 The waiting gnawed on her.
 She scrounged a few berries to assuage her hunger.
-Then, tethering the horse far enough away to not be heard from the camp or found by a patrol, Rebekah gathered a blanket of leaves and hid.
+Then, tethering the horse far enough away to not be heard from the camp, Rebekah gathered a blanket of leaves and hid.
 There was nothing else to do.

 Rebekah lay still for several minutes, straining to hear the chatter of soldiers.
 There was none.
 She crawled toward the camp.